pth11/SQL_Ecommerce_Exploring/README.md

 <div id='clean_data'/>

-## 2.The goal of creating this project
+## 2. The goal of creating this project
 - Overview of website activity
 - Bounce rate analysis
 - Revenue analysis